iankronquist/rust-infra/README.md

 The rustbuild user runs a number of cronjobs.

-The build master contains critical secrets, including the GPG subkey for signing releases and an s3 access token.
+The build master contains critical secrets, including the GPG sub-key for signing releases and an s3 access token.

 ## Important files